-This is not a well researched post into the reasons for the recent rise in knife crime.
-It’s just a quick observation to this article from The Guardian asserting that “Knife and gun crime has surged in England and Wales, but the causes and solutions are unclear”.
+This article in The Guardian asserts that “Knife and gun crime has surged in England and Wales, but the causes and solutions are unclear”.